hugqmoo/hugqmoo/README.md

 Hi, I’m @hugqmoo

-I don't have anything I can put here yet － I'm still learning I speak English and 日本語
+I don't have anything I can put here yet － I'm still learning

+Also I speak English and 日本語

 <!---
 hugqmoo/hugqmoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.